-- 39 1 All dividends or other sums which are

-- (a) payable in respect of shares, and

-- (b) unclaimed after having been declared or become payable,
+- 39.1 All dividends or other sums which are: - (a) payable in respect of shares, and - (b) unclaimed after having been declared or become payable, may be invested or otherwise made use of by the Directors for the benefit of the Company until claimed.

-- 39.2 The payment of any such dividend or other sum into a separate account does not make the Company a trustee in respect of it - 39 3 If - (a) twelve years have passed from the date on which a dividend or other sum became due for payment, and - (b) the distribution recipient has not claimed it, the distribution recipient is no longer entitled to that dividend or other sum and it ceases to remain owing by the Company
+- 39.2 The payment of any such dividend or other sum into a separate account does not make the Company a trustee in respect of it - 39.3 If - (a) twelve years have passed from the date on which a dividend or other sum became due for payment, and - (b) the distribution recipient has not claimed it, the distribution recipient is no longer entitled to that dividend or other sum and it ceases to remain owing by the Company.